The Best ID Protection Alternatives to LifeLock

 A con of Identity Guard is its limitations in identity restoration services.
 LifeLock offers identity theft insurance with coverage between $1.05 million and $3 million per adult (depending on the plan) and U.S.-based identity restoration specialists.

 Although it offers up to $1 million in identity theft insurance, Identity Guard doesn’t mention identity restoration services on its site.
-After some research, we found that Identity Guard will pay for a lawyer and other remediation fees, but there doesn’t seem to be assistance with recovering from identity fraud.
+After conducting some research, we found that Identity Guard will cover the cost of a lawyer and other remediation fees, but there doesn’t appear to be assistance with recovering from identity fraud.

 And while LifeLock offers at least one-bureau credit monitoring in every tier, Identity Guard doesn't offer credit monitoring at all with its Value plan.